kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 This proposal aims to provide egress gateway capabilities by defining:

-1. **Resource Model**: How to represent egress gateways and external backends
+1. Resource model using Gateway + HTTPRoute with a Backend for destinations (Service or FQDN).
-2. **Routing Modes**: Support for both endpoint mode (direct connections) and parent mode (gateway chaining)
+2. Two routing modes: Endpoint (direct) and Parent (gateway chaining).
-3. **Policy Scopes**: Mechanisms to apply policies at Gateway, Route, and Backend levels
+3. Policy scoping: Gateway (global posture), Route (filters, per-request), Backend (per-destination).
-4. **Policy Hooks for AI Workload Support**: E.g. [payload processing](proposals/7-payload-processing.md) capabilities for inference and agentic workloads
+4. Extension points for AI use cases (payload processing, guardrails), without assuming an AI-only design.

 ## Open Design Questions